JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 3

-1. Review the places in your paper where you cited material from a source with multiple authors or with an organization as the author.
+1. Review the places in your paper where you cited material from a source with multiple authors or with a group as the author.
-Edit your citations to ensure that each citation follows APA guidelines for the inclusion of the authors' names, the use of ampersands and *et al.*, the date of publication, and, where appropriate, a page reference.
+Ensure that each citation follows APA guidelines for the inclusion of the authors' names, the use of ampersands and et al., the date of publication, and, where appropriate, a page reference.

-2. Mark any additional citations within your paper that you are not sure how to format based on the guidelines provided so far.
-You will revisit these citations after reading the next few sections.
+2. Mark any remaining citations within your paper that you are not sure how to format yet.
+You will revisit them after reading the next few sections.

-#### A Work with No Listed Author
+#### A Work with No Known Author

-If no author is listed and the source cannot be attributed to an organization, use the title in place of the author's name.
+If no author is listed---neither a person nor a group---use the title in place of the author's name.
 You may use the full title in your sentence or use the first few words---enough to convey the key ideas---in a parenthetical reference.
 Follow standard conventions for using italics or quotations marks with titles:

 Use italics for titles of books or reports.

 Use quotation marks for titles of articles or chapters.

 > "Living With Diabetes: Managing Your Health" (2009) recommends regular
 > exercise for patients with diabetes.